heyharmon/ai-graph/implementation/README.md

 ## High-Level Overview
 ### Vision
 This platform automatically generates a semantic knowledge graph of a business by analyzing its website content.
 It extracts and visualizes the fundamental entities that define what the business does, who it serves, where it operates, and how everything connects—creating a single source of truth for the business's market presence.
-### The system operates in two phases:
+### The system operates in multiple phases:
-Phase 1: Knowledge Graph Foundation - Build the core system that examines website content, extracts business entities, maps relationships, and presents an interactive visual flow chart.
-This phase delivers immediate value by showing businesses their semantic structure.
+Phase 1: Website Crawling & Source Inventory - Build the foundation by crawling websites via sitemap XML files and creating an inventory of pages.
+Each page becomes a "source" in the knowledge graph system, ready for entity extraction in future phases.

+Phase 2: Entity Extraction & Knowledge Graph - Extract business entities from crawled pages using Exa Answer API, build relationships between entities, and present them in a robust table format.
+This phase creates the core knowledge graph structure.

+Phase 3: Visualization & Business Intelligence - Transform the knowledge graph into an interactive visual experience with graph visualization, analytics dashboard, and advanced query capabilities.
+This phase makes the knowledge graph easily explorable and actionable.

-Phase 2: SEO Intelligence Layer - Overlay search market data onto the knowledge graph, including keyword clustering, search volume attribution, ranking tracking, and opportunity analysis.
-This phase transforms the business map into an actionable SEO strategy tool.
+Phase 4: SEO Intelligence Layer - Overlay search market data onto the knowledge graph, including keyword clustering, search volume attribution, ranking tracking, and opportunity analysis.
+This transforms the business map into an actionable SEO strategy tool.
 ### Core Philosophy
 * Simplicity First: One clear view, not dozens of complex reports
 * Automatic Intelligence: AI extracts meaning, users don't input spreadsheets